apiology/op-env/README.rst

 3. `op <https://support.1password.com/command-line-getting-started/>`_ is a CLI tool for interacting with 1Password.
 It's pretty good, but requires you stash a temporary token in your environment.
 4. `with-op`_ helps by stashing that token in your system keychain so you don't need to create wacky shell aliases or whatever.
 I wrote this.
 5. `lastpass-cli <https://github.com/lastpass/lastpass-cli>`_ is a CLI tool for interacting with LastPass.
 It is cruddy and not well-maintained, but it's what's available and is the basis for LastPass support in db-facts.
+6. `direnv`_ allows you to run commands and/or set environment variables when you move into and out of a directory.
+It's great!

 Credits
 -------